Chalarangelo/30-seconds-of-code/README.md

 Filter an array of objects based on a condition while also filtering out unspecified keys.

-Use `Array.filter()` to filter the array based on the predicate `fn` so that it returns the objects for which the condition returned a truthy value.
+Use `Array.prototype.filter()` to filter the array based on the predicate `fn` so that it returns the objects for which the condition returned a truthy value.
-On the filtered array, use `Array.map()` to return the new object using `Array.reduce()` to filter out the keys which were not supplied as the `keys` argument.
+On the filtered array, use `Array.prototype.map()` to return the new object using `Array.prototype.reduce()` to filter out the keys which were not supplied as the `keys` argument.

 ```js
 const reducedFilter = (data, keys, fn) =>